-Back in October of 2013, Google’s Matt Cutts announced that they’d found a 15% reduction in Authorship Markups yielded higher quality results.
-In their never-ending quest to provide the highest-quality search engine results, Google has utilized this data and begun revoking authorship privileges accordingly.
-Around December 19th, Cutts confirmed that this change had been rolled out.
+Back in October of 2013, Google’s Matt Cutts announced they had found a 15% reduction in Authorship Markups yielded higher-quality results.
+In their neverending quest to provide the highest-quality search engine results, Google has utilized this data and begun revoking authorship privileges accordingly.
+Around December 19, Cutts confirmed that this change had been rolled out.

-The true purpose of the authorship markup is to show search engine users that the content associated with it is coming from a trusted source.
+The true purpose of the Authorship Markup is to show search engine users that the content associated with it is coming from a trusted source.
 The user should see the markup and know that the author is an authority on the subject.
-When a search engine user is looking for information on – for example – the differences between all-season and winter tires, they are likely to click on pages with an authorship markup.
+When a search engine user is looking for information on, for example, the differences between all-season and winter tires, they are likely to click on pages with authorship markup.
 That’s because those pages appear to provide insight and information rather than a sales pitch.
 When a user expects to gain information from a page and is instead taken to a page that attempts to sell them something, that’s a poor user experience and exactly what Google is looking to avoid.

-So when should you use the authorship markup, and how can you avoid losing it?
-The rule of thumb is that you should absolutely use the authorship markup on pages that convey an author’s opinion and insight.
-Authorship markup is great for blog posts, articles, how-to’s and reviews.
-Authorship should NOT go on homepages, landing pages, or product pages.
+- Authorship should NOT go on homepages, landing pages, or product pages.
 If you’re considering utilizing the authorship markup, take a moment to ask yourself, “would this page look alright with ‘By [My Name]’ at the top?”
-(This is important because one of the best methods for activating authorship is to include a byline on the page.)
+This is important because one of the best methods for activating authorship is to include a byline on the page.

 By misleading search engine users, you hurt your website’s analytics.
-If a user navigates to your site hoping for information and instead ends up on a products page, they’re going to leave pretty quickly.
-This drives your bounce rate up, and is something you don’t want.
-Another potential issue is that Google has set up a form for reporting abuses of the authorship markup.
+If a user navigates to your site hoping for information and instead ends up on a product page, they’re going to leave pretty quickly.
+This drives your bounce rate up, and that's something you definitely don’t want.
+Another potential issue is that Google has set up a form for reporting abuses of the Authorship Markup.
 While this may not necessarily result in harsh punishments for your website, it is always best to avoid conflict with Google whenever possible.

-While this reduction in authorship may be frustrating for authors and companies that used it, it’s certainly caused many to take a step back and really assess why they’re utilizing the authorship markup in the first place.
+This reduction in authorship may be frustrating for authors and companies who used it; however, it’s certainly caused many to take a step back and really assess why they’re utilizing the Authorship Markup in the first place.
 Google’s main rule for SEO is to avoid practices that are misleading.
 It’s not okay to stuff your page with invisible keywords, and it’s not okay to use a rich snippets badge to bring traffic to a sales page.
-By penalizing the people and companies that do this, Google is improving the search experience for the users, and that’s their main goal as a company.
+By penalizing the people and companies that do this, Google is improving the search experience for their users, and that’s their main goal as a company.